Non-abelian Quantum Statistics on Graphs: Calculation of homology groups of graph configuration spaces

 In this subsection, we apply a version of Forman's discrete Morse theory \cite{Forman} for Abram's discrete model that was formulated in \cite{FSbraid} (see also \cite{ASmorse}).
 The results are listed in tables \ref{morse_table} and \ref{morse-petersen}.

-In general, the discrete Morse theory relies on constructing a discrete gradient flow $F$, which is a linear map mapping $d$-chains to $d$-chains.
-Moreover, map $F$ has the property, that for any chain $c$, $F^{r+1}(c)=F^{r}(c)$ for some $r$.
+The discrete Morse theory relies on constructing a discrete gradient flow $F$ which is a linear map mapping $d$-chains to $d$-chains.
+Moreover, map $F$ has the property that for any chain $c$, we have $F^{r+1}(c)=F^{r}(c)$ for some $r$.
 The Morse complex is the chain complex of chains invariant under $F$.

-Some chosen homology groups over integers for configuration spaces of exemplary graphs have been calculated using the discrete gradient vector field described in \cite{FSbraid} and its computer implementation done by the authors of this paper.
-The results are collected in tables \ref{morse_table} and \ref{morse-petersen}.
+The basis of such invariant chains consists of {\it critical cells}.
+There are {\it a priori} different ways to explicitly realise the discrete gradient flow for graph configuration spaces.
+We have chosen the realisation introduced in \cite{FSbraid}.
+Here, we do not review the details of this construction, but only present a pseudocode which shows schematically how to compute $H_d(D_n(\Gamma))$ using the knowledge of the boundary map in $D_n(\Gamma)$ and the list of critical cells of $F$ as cells in $D_n(\Gamma)$.
+We also direct the reader to public repository \cite{code} where we uploaded a Python implementation of the discrete Morse theory that we used in our work.
+The results of running the code for different graphs are collected in tables \ref{morse_table} and \ref{morse-petersen}.

 Table \ref{morse-petersen} presents the results for the second and third homology groups for graphs from the Petersen family (fig. \ref{fig:petersen}).

 These graphs serve as examples, where torsion in higher homology groups appears.
 Interestingly, the torsion subgroups are always equal to a number of copies of $\ZZ_2$.
 This phenomenon can be explained by embedding a nonplanar graph in $\Gamma$ and considering suitable product cycles.
 The question about the existence of torsion different than $\ZZ_2$ in higher homologies remains open.